deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 Therefore, you can reach you instance (via SSH) not only by the numeric floating IP, but also by name.

-Detaching the floating ip will also delete the A record.
+Detaching the floating IP will also delete the A record.

 ## Known Problems